xy177/Tinker-s-Planner-Antique/README.md

 - `/ticpa test print list`
   Prints the tool+armor count, material count, and modifier count recorded in the current short code list.

+- `/ticpa test delet <true|false>`
+  Toggles debug delete mode for modifier entries.
+When enabled, deleted modifiers can be marked and hidden in the planner for testing.

 Config
 ------